kalviumcommunity/Capstone_kunal/README.md

-# 🏠 RentOpia – Peer-to-Peer Rental Marketplace

-**RentOpia** is a full-stack rental marketplace that connects individuals who want to rent out their belongings with those who need them.
-From tools to tech, RentOpia empowers users to monetize unused items and rent affordably and securely—all in one platform.

----

-## 🚨 Problem Statement

-People often own valuable items they rarely use, while others need short-term access to those same items.
-However, there's a lack of trustworthy platforms that:
-- Allow easy, safe item lending
-- Handle transactions and disputes efficiently
-- Offer a smooth user experience for both renters and lenders

-**RentOpia** bridges this gap by offering a seamless rental platform with listings, bookings, payments, messaging, and admin oversight.

----

-## 🧠 How It Works

-1. **User Sign-Up & Authentication:** Via Email or Google OAuth
-2. **Item Listing:** Lenders list items with details and images
-3. **Search & Book:** Renters search by location, category, or keyword
-4. **Secure Payment:** In-app payment using Stripe or PayPal
-5. **Ratings & Reviews:** Post-rental feedback for community trust
-6. **Real-Time Chat:** Users can message before or after booking

----

-## 🌟 Core Features

-- ✅ Secure User Authentication (JWT + Google OAuth)
-- 📸 List Items with Images, Pricing, and Descriptions
-- 🧭 Advanced Search & Filters (Location, Category, Pricing)
-- 📅 Booking System (Rental Duration, Price Calculations)
-- 💬 Real-Time Messaging (Socket.io)
-- 💳 Stripe or PayPal Payment Integration
-- ⭐ Ratings & Reviews for Each Listing
-- 🧑‍💼 Admin Dashboard (Ban Users, Manage Listings)
-- 🔔 Notifications via Email / Push
-- 📱 Mobile-Responsive UI (Tailwind CSS + React)

----

-## 🧰 Tech Stack

-### **Frontend**
-- React.js or Next.js
-- Tailwind CSS

-### **Backend**
-- Node.js
-- Express.js

-### **Database**
-- MongoDB (via MongoDB Atlas)

-### **Authentication**
-- JWT + Firebase Auth / Google OAuth

-### **Media Handling**
-- Cloudinary (Image Uploads)

-### **Real-Time Messaging**
-- Socket.io

-### **Deployment**
-- **Frontend:** Vercel
-- **Backend:** Render or Railway
-- **Database:** MongoDB Atlas

-### **Payment Gateway**
-- Stripe or PayPal

----

-## 📦 Folder Structure
+RentOpia
+Project Title: RentOpia - Peer-to-Peer Rental Marketplace Platform Problem Statement
+People often have items they rarely use and others who need those items temporarily.
+However, there is a lack of accessible platforms that connect owners and renters securely and efficiently.
+This gap leads to unused resources and unnecessary purchases.

+RentOpia aims to bridge this gap by offering a web-based platform where users can list, rent, and manage items and services.
+It empowers users to generate income from idle possessions while helping others avoid the cost of purchasing new items—making rentals easy, accessible, and community-driven.

+How It Works
+User Authentication: Users sign up via email or Google OAuth to access the platform.

+Create & Browse Listings: Users can list items with images and descriptions or search listings by category and location.

+Rental & Booking: Renters select items, choose rental periods, and book directly through the platform.

+Payment & Messaging: Secure payment options and real-time chat enable smooth transactions and communication.

+Core Features
+User Authentication: Secure login via Email and Google OAuth.

+Item & Service Listings: Users can upload items with images, descriptions, pricing, and availability.

+Search & Filter Functionality: Filter items by location, category, and rental price.

+User Ratings & Reviews: Ratings system to maintain trust and credibility between renters and lenders.

+Admin Dashboard: Admin control panel to manage users, listings, and reported content.

+Booking System: Users can select rental durations and complete bookings.

+Real-Time Messaging: Enables users to chat about item availability and details before renting.

+Secure Payments: Integrated payment gateway for booking and payouts (future integration).

+Tech Stack
+Frontend: React.js (or Next.js) + Tailwind CSS

+React: Dynamic UI for listing and rental interactions.

+Next.js (optional): For server-side rendering and SEO if needed.

+Tailwind CSS: Fast and responsive UI styling framework.

+Backend: Node.js + Express.js

+Node.js: Handles backend logic and real-time updates.

+Express.js: RESTful APIs to manage listings, bookings, and chats.

+Database: MongoDB / Firebase Firestore

+Stores user data, listings, bookings, and messages.

+NoSQL structure allows for scalable and flexible data modeling.

+Authentication & Security: Firebase Auth / JWT

+Firebase Auth: Simplifies Google OAuth integration.

+JWT: Manages secure session tokens for protected routes.

+Deployment: Vercel + Render

+Frontend → Deployed on Vercel for fast global delivery.

+Backend → Hosted on Render for scalable API services.

+Image Uploads (Future Feature): Cloudinary

+Allows users to upload and manage item images.

+Why RentOpia?
+RentOpia empowers communities to share and monetize unused resources, reducing waste and enabling smart access to tools, equipment, and everyday items.
+It’s a practical, scalable solution for the modern sharing economy.

+Contributing
+Contributions are welcome!
+Feel free to fork this repository and submit a pull request.

+License
+This project is licensed under the MIT License.

+Contact
+For any inquiries, reach out at [kunal.yadav@kalvum.community].